-Course Director Morten Hansen, Lecturer morten.hansen@sseriga.edu Department Economics Lecturer(s) Morten Hansen, Head of Economics Department ECTS Credit Points 4 National CP/ 6 ECTS CP; core course Student Workload (SWL): Structured SWL Unstructured SWL Lectures (count and length in Seminars (count and length Estimated time of self-academic hours- 45 min.) in academic hours- 45 min.) studies (in hours) 23-25 lectures, 3x45 min each 12-14 seminars, 90 min each 100-150 hours Course Understanding of mathematical derivatives Prerequisites Research skills No research skills needed but students will be taught - and experience - how to write a needed and report on a microeconomic topic, i.e. perform some basic research. developed IT-skills needed Excel, PowerPoint, Word Related Courses Mathematics, Macroeconomics, International Economics, International Finance, Financial Economics Students eligible Year 1 and exchange students, as well as debtors from previous study years Introduction To provide students with an understanding of core microeconomic concepts and (Course enable them to provide analysis of microeconomic problems, theoretical as well as objectives) practical.
+Course Director Morten Hansen, Lecturer morten.hansen@sseriga.edu Department Economics Lecturer(s) Morten Hansen, Head of Economics Department ECTS Credit Points 4 National CP/ 6 ECTS CP; core course Student Workload (SWL): Structured SWL Unstructured SWL Lectures (count and length in Seminars (count and length Estimated time of self- academic hours- 45 min.) in academic hours- 45 min.)) studies (in hours) 23-25 lectures, 3x45 min each 12-14 seminars, 90 min each 100-150 hours Course Understanding of mathematical derivatives Prerequisites Research skills No research skills needed but students will be taught - and experience - how to write a needed and report on a microeconomic topic, i.e. perform some basic research. developed IT-skills needed Excel, PowerPoint, Word Related Courses Mathematics, Macroeconomics, International Economics, International Finance, Financial Economics Students eligible Year 1 and exchange students, as well as debtors from previous study years Introduction To provide students with an understanding of core microeconomic concepts and (Course enable them to provide analysis of microeconomic problems, theoretical as well as objectives) practical.
 Content Microeconomics at an intermediate level: Budget constraint, indifference curves optimal choice, elasticity, demand, costs, supply, equilibrium, welfare analysis, market forms (perfect competition, monopoly, monopolistic competition, oligopoly, monopsony), externalities, public goods.
 Structure and 23-25 lectures, each of 3 academic hours.
 Format 12-14 seminars run by TAs.
 4 TAs in all, i.e. some 30 students per TA group.
-Literature and Hal Varian: Microeconomics, chs 1-10, 14-16, 35 and 37. other resources Various handouts, e.g. relevant articles from The Economist, the Financial Times and other sources.
+Literature and Hal Varian: Microeconomics, chs 1-10, 14-16, 35 and 37. other resources Various handouts, e.g. relevant articles from The Economist, the Financial Times and T • other sources.
 Learning A deep understanding of microeconomics and the ability to perform practical analysis Outcomes of a microeconomic nature.
-Attendance Not mandatory but highly recommended Requirements and Grading The course has three sets of grading.
-A written mid-term, closed book, 2 hours, a written final exam, closed book 3 hours and a report on a microeconomic topic.
+Attendance Not mandatory but highly recommended Requirements The course has three sets of grading.
+A written mid-term, closed book, 2 hours, a and Grading written final exam, closed book 5 nours and a report on a microeconomic topic.
 These elements count for 25%, 50% and 25% in the overall grade.
-To pass the weighted average of the three must be at least 100 points, In addition the final exam must be at least 100 points, the weighted average of the mid-term and the final exam must be at least 100 points and the report must receive at least 100 points.
-Failure to meet all requirements will result in the course being failed and one or both of its subcomponents being failed.
-In case of online exams (mid-term and final), Respondus software to be used.
+To pass the weighted average of the three must be at least 100 points, in addition the final exam must be at least 100 points, the weighted average of the mid-term and the final exam must be at requirements will regult in the course being failed and one or both of its sub- requirements will result in the course being failed and one of both of its sub- software to be used software to be used.